 This study showed the long-term reduction in headache frequency experienced by chiropractic patients, as compared to those patients taking amitriptyline for migraine relief.

 Treat the Cause of Your Headaches Naturally

 If you are suffering from headaches, the resulting pain and be debilitating and limit your daily abilities.
 Do not hesitate to receive vital treatment.
-Call us at (619) 585‐3611 or message us online to schedule a consultation with Dr. Langford.
+Message us online to schedule a consultation with Dr. Langford.